Correspondence (incoming): begging letters, M

 My Dear Madam I take the liberty to write to you, also enclose this article cut from one of our local papers.
 While reading it I was struck by the Vast Amount of wealth that is in your keeping.
 I appreciate the generosity of yourself and Husband and realise that it will do untold good to Thousands.
 I hope you may take the time to read this letter all of it, I wish to

-Last edit over 1 year ago by guest_user
+Last edit about 2 years ago by guest_user

 Untitled Page 2